Last updated: October 8, 2020

 COVID-19 Outpatient Telehealth Policy Updates

-United Behavioral Health (dba Optum Behavioral Health) and EAP are taking action to ensure health plan members affected by COVID-19 (coronavirus) have the support and resources they need.
+Optum (behavioral health and EAP) are taking action to ensure health plan members affected by COVID-19 (coronavirus) have the support and resources they need.
 In order to make it easier for our members to receive appropriate treatment during this challenging time, we are encouraging providers and members to observe social distancing, isolation and quarantine rules as outlined by the CDC.
 To support this, consistent with an applicable Notice of Enforcement Discretion from the Office for Civil Rights (OCR) at the Department of Health and Human Services (Notice), on a temporary basis, health care providers, qualified and licensed in accordance with applicable regulations, may use audio or video communications technology immediately to deliver telephonic and telehealth care to Optum Behavioral Health plan members in addition to any HIPAA-approved telehealth technology as long as this method will effectively support the behavioral health needs of the individual member.
 Similarly, the Substance Abuse and Mental Health Services Administration (SAMHSA) has issued guidance regarding the medical emergency section to 42 CFR Part 2 to ensure that substance use disorder treatment services are uninterrupted during this public health emergency.
 With respect to the latter, we encourage providers covered by 42 CFR Part 2 to confirm the application of the medical emergency exception, or some other permission, and proceed with the guidance below.

 Immediate care options open to all behavioral health providers during the national COVID-19 health crisis: